 The Fusion platform is comprised of a set of Java programs, each of which runs in its own JVM.
 Apache ZooKeeper provides the shared, synchronized data store for all user and application configuration information.

 You can adjust the set of Fusion components running on each node to meet processing requirements.

 Every Fusion node in a deployment runs the Fusion API Services process.
 Beyond that, the set of processes running on a particular Fusion node depends on the processing and throughput needs of the search application.

 Running Solr on all Fusion nodes scales out document storage as well as providing data replication.
 (Alternatively, you can use an external SolrCloud cluster to store Fusion collections, see Integrating Fusion with an Existing Solr Deployment.)

 Running Fusion Connectors on multiple nodes provides high throughput for indexing and updates, e.g., for applications that run analytics over live data streams such as logfile indexing or mobile tracking devices.

 Running the Fusion UI on two or more nodes provides failover for Fusion’s authentication proxy.

 Running Apache Spark on multiple nodes provides processing power for applications that aggregate clicks and other signals or use Fusion machine learning components.

-This diagram shows the full set of Fusion processes that run on a single server and the default ports used by each, which arrows representing the flow of HTTP requests between components for document search and indexing:
+This diagram shows the full set of Fusion processes that run on a single node and the default ports used by each, with arrows representing the flow of HTTP requests between components for document search and indexing: